hunterjackson/docs/source/rethink.rst

 it will cause a write failure, the message can be replayed.
 With the Retry policy the issue can be fixed without stopping the sink.

-The length of time the sink will retry can be controlled by using the ``connect.jdbc.sink.max.retries`` and the ``connect.rethink.sink.retry.interval``.
+The length of time the sink will retry can be controlled by using the ``connect.rethink.sink.max.retries`` and the ``connect.rethink.sink.retry.interval``.

 Topic Routing